Kostigas/12-column-less-grid/README.md

 # 12-column-less-grid
- A light weight bootstrap like grid
+ A light weight bootstrap like grid that includes also padding and margin styles